 This question is frequently asked because people associate the “cracking” or “popping” of one’s back or neck with a chiropractic adjustment.
 The two are not the same thing.
 If a person has a desire to “crack” his/her neck or back it is often because one area of their spine is fixated or jammed causing another area to move too much and “pop”, sometimes by itself.
 It’s the fixated or jammed area that needs to be properly adjusted by a chiropractor so that the other parts of the spine will not be hypermobile and noisy.
 When you “crack” your back you may be relieving the tension for a little while.
 Do you notice how it keeps coming back?
 That is because you are not giving yourself a specific chiropractic adjustment.
 The cause of the spinal tension, the fixated or jammed (subluxated) vertebrae, has not been corrected.
 Any person who makes a habit out of “cracking” or “popping” their back or neck needs to go to a Doctor of Chiropractic to have their spine checked.

-- Comprehensive Carpal Tunnel Syndrome Relief in Monmouth and Ocean County NJ
+- Sports Medicine and Rehabilitation in Monmouth and Ocean County NJ

 - You had an MRI for your lower back pain and it confirmed a herniated disc is pressing on a nerve.
 Now what do you do?